Recipe: Savory Cacio e Pepe Cookies

-Of all the reasons cacio e pepe — a Roman pasta made with black pepper, Parmesan Reggiano, and olive oil — has skyrocketed back into the limelight, we’re willing to wager its simplicity is the key.
+Of all the reasons cacio e pepe — a Roman pasta made with black pepper, Pecorino Romano cheese, and olive oil or butter — has skyrocketed back into the limelight, we’re willing to wager its simplicity is the key.

 Made with just three ingredients, the pasta has inspired everything from roasted potatoes to these savory cookies infused with Parmesan and flecked with black pepper.
 Now, they won’t replace a creamy bowl of pasta, but next to a glass of red wine, they’ll surely give you the same nutty, peppery bite.
 Add them to a cheeseboard, along with ribbons of salty prosciutto and fig jam, and wait for the inevitable praise.